patrick-ogrady/website/hackmd/vryx-poc.md

 one useful property we can use to verify execution results between nodes and perform a verifible sync: deterministic checksums.

 Started with MerkleDB but eventually bottlenecked on writes.
 After a number of optimizations to both PebbleDB and MerkleDB, I decided to try a different approach to drive more performance (and that it did).

+Future work: could layer a merkle trie on top of Vilmo (which is just a KV store)

 <TODO: include diagram of Vilmo (batch files with layers of content)>